blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 ---
 layout: distill
 title: Strategies for Classification Layer Initialization in Model-Agnostic Meta-Learning
-description: [This blog post discusses different strategies for initializing the classification layers parameters before fine-tuning on a new task in Model-Agnostic Meta-Learning.]
+description: [This blog post discusses different strategies for initializing the classification layers parameters before fine-tuning on a new task in Model-Agnostic Meta-Learning.
+Each of the strategies in question has emerged from a different problem, and it will be analyzed whether one approach can solve the problems addressed by the other approaches.]
 date: 2022-12-01
 htmlwidgets: true